azl397985856/arida-cache/README.md

 ## API
 The following is an incomplete list of arida API.
 It should give you a general concept of arida's usage.

-- `.init`: function(funcs, duration, context, funcName): config the cache funcs present the func will be hooked duration set the cache's duration context should be assign if not in window or global funcName  must be assign otherwise not anyoumous
+- `.init`: function(funcs, duration, context, funcName): config the cache <br>
+funcs present the func will be hooked<br>
+duration set the cache's duration<br>
+context should be assign if not in window or global<br>
+funcName  must be assign otherwise not anyoumous<br>
 - `.get()`: Returns cache;

 ## Contributing